 - Ruby Rhod and his entourage play every camp stereotype to the hilt, even though they're not gay.
-Just because Ruby's fabulous doesn't mean he isn't a ladies man.
+Just because Ruby owns a collection of lycra catsuits doesn't mean he isn't a ladies man.
 As evidenced by his tryst with a flight attendant during the takeoff of the ship to Fhloston Paradise.
 According to the DVD Commentary, Ruby (originally named "Loc") is a combination of Prince and Lenny Kravitz.
-Ruby even oddly uses the female pronoun when referring to himself on radio calling himself Miss Ruby Rhod.
+Ruby even oddly uses the female pronoun when referring to himself on radio, calling himself Miss Ruby Rhod.

 - Also applies to Baby Ray, the deaf "star of stage and screen", who is surrounded by a gaggle of admiring ladies when we first meet him.
-If anything, it seems like this is the fashion of the future and Korben is the aberration as a manly man.
-Or it's a class thing, as they're both wealthy celebrities, and Korben is very much working class.
+If anything, it seems like this is the fashion of the future and Korben is an aberration for dressing in a masculine way.
+It could be a class thing, as they're both wealthy celebrities, and Korben is very much working class.
 Zorg's outrageous "space Hitler meets Frank-N-Furter" fashion supports this hypothesis.

-- Car Cushion: Leeloo jumps from a building and falls into Korben Dallas' taxi.
+- Car Cushion: Leeloo jumps from a building and falls into Korben Dallas's taxi.